Romulo-Moraes/Holiday/README.md

 ### Using the Holiday
 After including it you need to initialize a struct that will store all information about the Holiday, it need mainly of two arguments, argc and argv. the 3° and 4° argParserInit argument is optional, but should be filled at least with empty string "".
-The 3° give a default name for your program, and ehd 4° give a about section for your program, both are displayed in help message if the user get stuck.
+The 3° give a default name for your program, and the 4° give a about section for your program, both are displayed in help message if the user get stuck.

 ```c
 argParserData data = argParserInit(argc,argv, "calc", "Calculate two numbers given in program call");